insightlake/Kafka-Designer/README.md

 <img style="width:100%;" src="images/connectors.png">

 ## Download Sample Applications
-Kafka designer allows you to generate sample coonsumer, producer or streams app template using your cluster configuration.
+Kafka designer allows you to generate sample consumer, producer or streams app template using your cluster configuration.
 This expedites the app development process.

 ## Topic Designer
 Allows you to design topics using right naming conventions, partitions, replication factors and retention.